Insider Fraud – Getting to Know Your Staff and Volunteers

 - Get the “tone at the top” right – create a culture where everyone understands what behaviours are acceptable and empower volunteers, staff and Trustees to speak out and challenge.

 - Ensure everyone is familiar with your anti-bribery and corruption policy, ensure it includes reference to such fraud matters, and talk about it openly.
 Staff should be trained on the policy and have frequent refresher training.

 - Have a whistleblowing policy and support and promote it throughout the organisation.

-- As well and pre employment checks also perform in service checks for current staff to ensure that their personal situation hasn’t changed.
+- As well as pre employment checks, also perform in service checks for current staff to ensure that their personal situation hasn’t changed.

 - Offer a supportive environment to staff having a difficult time, job dissatisfaction and desperation are key drivers to people committing fraud.

 - Ensure that your organisation keeps a register of interests and of gifts and hospitality so that potential conflicts can be identified and managed, the registers should be reviewed at least annually and include a declaration by the individual.